yakkomajuri/fibonacci-benchmark/README.md

 After writing the article, it was pointed out to me that by simply passing optimization flags to the Nim compiler I could improve the speed of execution by over 10x.
 This happens because, as stated in the Official Docs: “By default the Nim compiler generates a large amount of runtime checks aiming for your debugging pleasure.
 With `-d:release` some checks are turned off and optimizations are turned on.”

 Besides `-d:release`, there are also other flags that can optimize the runtime even further.
-Here's a table provided by [sschwarzer](https://github.com/sschwarzer) denoting the different options accepted by the compiler and their impact on runtime.
+Here's a table provided by [sschwarzer](https://github.com/sschwarzer) denoting the different options accepted by the compiler and their impact on runtime:

 | Compilation |	Runtime in s |	Remarks |
 | :---------: | :-----------:| :-------:|